-Tori brings a passion for balancing creative design with user needs and expectations to her role as User Researcher at Anthro-Tech.
+Tori brings a passion for balancing creative design with user needs and expectations to her role as User Experience Practice Manager at Anthro-Tech.

 When Tori isn't applying anthropology to design and user research at Anthro-Tech, she might be enjoying hot yoga, painting, kayaking, or finding ways to be creative while spending time with friends and family.
 That, or she's probably snuggling with her geriatric cat, Sugar, during a Netflix marathon.